barberking1ag-maker/Opictuary/USPTO_PATENTS_READY_TO_FILE.md

 6. The system of claim 1, further comprising weather-resistant QR plaques for permanent installation.

+7. The system of claim 1, wherein analytics collection includes:
+   - Explicit geolocation consent via browser native permission prompts
+   - IP address anonymization (never stored for privacy compliance)
+   - Zero-coordinate preservation for equator/prime meridian locations
+   - Consent flag storage in database for regulatory audit trails
+   - Smart context detection differentiating visitors from family/administrators

+8. The system of claim 7, wherein geolocation data is stored only when explicit user consent is granted through browser permission dialogs.

+9. The system of claim 7, wherein IP addresses are never persisted to storage, ensuring GDPR and CCPA compliance.

+10. The system of claim 7, wherein device fingerprinting includes browser type, operating system, and device category without storing personally identifiable information.

-7. A computer-implemented system for bridging physical and digital memorials using dynamic QR codes as described in claim 1.
+11. A computer-implemented system for bridging physical and digital memorials using dynamic QR codes with privacy-compliant analytics as described in claim 1.

 ### COMMERCIAL ADVANTAGES
 - $200M cemetery technology market with no direct competition